 This recipe was one of the first I made from Ina Garten’s original Barefoot Contessa Cookbook.
 Way back in 1999.
 Before many of my food blogger friends were even out of first grade.
 Before the Barefoot Contessa had her own Food Network TV show.
 When dinosaurs still roamed the land.
 Well, maybe that’s just me showing my age.

-There must be something in the double X chromosomes as none of the guy folks in the family are as gung-ho about coconut as Katie and I. We were happy to hoard these babies in honor of Mother’s Day.
+There must be something in the double X chromosomes as none of the guy folks in the family are as gung-ho about coconut as Katie and me.
+We were happy to hoard these babies in honor of Mother’s Day.
 Girl power and all that.
 Coconut Desserts for the win!
 And now for some more recipes from some of my very favorite food bloggers so you can treat the wonderful mothers in your life to some deliciousness.
 I know my mom would approve of me sharing a mini version of Coconut Cake.
 In fact, she’d eat one for breakfast!

 - Have all your ingredients at room temperature for the best results.
 It’s much easier when you don’t have to cream the butter when it’s cold from the refrigerator.
-So butter, eggs, cream cheese and buttermilk should be taken out of the fridge at least a half hour before you start mixing.
+So butter, eggs, cream cheese, and buttermilk should be taken out of the fridge at least an hour before you start mixing.

 - Use the paddle attachment for mixing this cupcake batter.
 You do not want to whip air into the mixture.